Project Themes

 Engineer Your World – Exploring our Solar System

 Interns will be challenged to learn more about the mysteries of the Solar System.
-After extensive research using the latest in NASA software and exploration trends, the team will narrow the project down from ten prospective locations to decide on their top two planetary bodies of interest.
+After extensive research using the latest in NASA software and exploration trends, the team will narrow the project down from several prospective locations to decide on their top planetary body of interest.
 Their mission will help us understand more about the formation of the early solar system, our quest to find life off the Earth and will be guided by solid aerospace engineering practices.
 Students are tasked with sub-team design, construction of prototypes including electronics and sensors, testing and a final design based on the best researched and tested designs, as well as atmospheric and geographical research and site selection.

 High Altitude Balloon – Airship Project